BREED HISTORY FEATURE

 CHAMPION URDOS DE SOUM

-The importation of Urdos as a foundation sire was a most fortuitous decision, based on his pedigree and his breed type.
-Urdos was primarily de Soum bloodlines, with high quality Langladure lines and the famous and influential de Betpouey lines directly behind him.
+The selection and importation of Urdos as the American foundation sire was a most fortuitous decision.
+Based on his pedigree and breed type Urdos was representative of the de Soum line with outstanding Langladure and influential de Betpouey lines directly behind him.

 Front of card above, Inside front below

-Urdos was an outstanding representative of breed type, blessed with excellent proportions, a lovely head, dark eyes, and a true and elusive Pyrenean expression!
+Mary Crane considered Urdos an outstanding representative of breed type.
+Urdos was blessed with a lovely head and dark eyes and a true and elusive Pyrenean expression.
+Urdos carried a heavy coat with the proper weather resistant texture, properly fit to the body.

 At the prestigious Eastern Dog Club Show, on February 21, 1932, Urdos was shown in the Miscellaneous class under judge Enno Meyer.
 This launched the exhibition of Great Pyrenees at American Kennel Club dog shows.